Agencies Responsible for regulating drones in New Zealand

 Notes for operating Commercial Drone Services in New Zealand

-New Zealand drone rules aren’t separated into recreational and commercial rules like some other countries.
+New Zealand drone rules aren’t separated into recreational and commercial rules like other countries.

 You must follow the Part 101 rules when flying your drone.

-If you need to fly outside the Part 101 drone rules, you will need to hold a Part 102 unmanned aircraft operator certificate.
+If you need to fly outside the Part 101 drone rules, you must hold a Part 102 unmanned aircraft operator certificate.

 Intro to Part 101 rules for unmanned aircraft